open-source-labs/Svelvet/src/lib/README.md

 ## TODO

-- move Svelvet5 code into its own "libOld" folder
+- move Svelvet5 code into its own "libOld" folder.
+Should be independent of changes to new codebase
+- render anchors. file: `$lib/views/RefactoredComponents/EdgeAnchor.svelte`
 - Update the setPosition method for Anchors to use the callback.
 This is necessary for resizing nodes
   file: store.js
 - Write a StoreEditor component to read/update the store (like a spreadsheet).
 This will be necessary to develop deleting/resizing nodes and anchors.
 This can be a brand new file.
 You will want separate the controller to $lib/controllers/storeEditor.ts (already created)